WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/DeterministicBuildGuide.md

 dotnet run -- --onlybinaries
 ```

-This will build our binaries for Windows, OSX and Linux from source code and open them in a file explorer for you.
+This will build our binaries for Windows, OSX and Linux from source code in `WalletWasabi/WalletWasabi.Gui/bin/dist` and open them in a file explorer for you.

 ![](https://i.imgur.com/8XAQzz4.png)